 Last year, before the covid pandemic, I had the chance to visit one dairy near Parma, precisely San Pier Damiani dairy, near Parma.
 There is where I took the pictures and the videos I share here with you.

 Half-day spent in that amazing place made me understand even more how incredible Parmigiano Reggiano is and how much the love they put into this cheese is important in the final result.
+So… sit down and let this journey begin!

-It all starts with good quality milk and rennet
+Step 1 – It all starts with good quality milk and rennet

 The King of cheese is the result of only three ingredients: cow milk, salt (see below, in the brining section) and rennet.
 The rules about the milk are very strict: cows must be fed on locally grown forage, and the list of bans is quite long: no silage, no fermented feeds nor animal flour allowed.
 Every day, early in the morning, a cheesemaker (casaro in Italian) combines whole milk with naturally skimmed milk from the evening before.
 (Note: the skimmed cream will be used for the production of butter, which is always a side product of Parmigiano Reggiano production).
 Consider that each wheel of cheese requires about 550 liters of milk.
 Since each of the huge copper-lined vats you see will give birth to two wheels, in each of them the cheesemaker is working 1,100 liters of milk!
 The cheesemaker brings the temperature to 33 °C, and then adds bacteria in the form of rennet, he (or she) will make the milk mixture curdle briefly.